JakeKallioniemi/shortest-path/docs/implementation_document.md

 ## Performance

-More information about the maps, benchmarks and how to run them in the [user guide](https://github.com/jakekall/shortest-path/blob/master/docs/user_guide.md).
+More information about the maps, benchmarks, and how to run them in the [user guide](https://github.com/jakekall/shortest-path/blob/master/docs/user_guide.md).

-I tested four different maps arena, orz304d, den011d and brc203d.
+I tested four different maps: arena, orz304d, den011d and brc203d.
 These are all included in the map folder.
 The reported times are averages over many runs.
 The time of the first run is discarded.
-Since the time it takes to run the benchmark varies wildly between the maps, I couldn't run them all the same amount of times.
-So the times for the larger maps might vary a bit more.
+Since the time it takes to run the benchmark varies wildly between the maps, I couldn't run them all the same amount of times, so the times for the larger maps might vary a bit more.
 The tests were ran on Intel i5-4690K 3.50 GHz with 8 GB of RAM.
 All times are in milliseconds.

 | map     | repeats | tests | Dijkstra | A*      | JPS     |
 |---------|---------|-------|----------|---------|---------|